kezabelle/django-jackfrost/README.rst

 which will enable the management command::

-    python manage.py collectstaticsite
+    python manage.py collectstaticsite --processes=N

 Configuration & usage
 ---------------------

 Set ``JACKFROST_STORAGE`` to whatever storage backend you'd like to use, in your project's settings.
-By default, ``django.contrib.staticfiles.storage.StaticFilesStorage`` will be used.
+By default, a subclass of ``django.contrib.staticfiles.storage.StaticFilesStorage`` which puts output into a ``jackfrost`` directory will be used.

 If your storage backend needs any arguments that can't be gleaned from individual settings, you can set ``JACKFROST_STORAGE_KWARGS`` to a dictionary of